prattsingh/recommandation-system/MovieLens/Readme.md

-To run the application one need to use the below given RData file: https://drive.google.com/file/d/1NN15rsdCcTU_0IuuBLWff0AteHIqOV2-/view?usp=sharing
+To run the Report(.Rmd) one need to use the below given RData file: https://drive.google.com/file/d/1NN15rsdCcTU_0IuuBLWff0AteHIqOV2-/view?usp=sharing

 Steps: